Anon-developer365/TaskManager/README.md

 Task manager application to assist case workers in managing, tracking and updating their tasks.
 The service creates a database in which to save required data, allowing case workers to retrieve and update task data.

+## Requirements
+The Task manager utilising a task manager api which is not yet deployed.
+To use the manager api service you will need to install the task manager api locally using the following steps:
+1. create the following path: C:\Users\AnonDeveloper\org\example\TaskManagerApi
+2. go to https://github.com/Anon-developer365/TaskManagerApi and clone the code locally.
+3. use mvn install and copy the files over to the directory created in part 1.

 ## Flowchart
 ```mermaid
 flowchart TD